 Claude Frank (1925-2014) was one of Istomin’s closest friends for half a century.
-They met in the fall of 1953, just after the death of Kapell, at Mrs. Leventritt’s, where Frank came to give lessons to a very promising young pianist, Richard Goode.
+They met in the fall of 1953, just after the death of Kapell, at Mrs. Leventritt’s, where Frank had come to give lessons to the very promising young pianist Richard Goode.
 Claude Frank had not really launched his career yet, although he was already 28 years old.
 The course of his life had been disrupted by the tragic events of history.
 Born in Nuremberg in 1925, he had to flee Germany because of the Nazis and began his studies in Paris at the Conservatoire in 1937.
 When France was defeated, he took refuge in Madrid and finally reached the United States in 1941 with part of his family.
 There he became a pupil of Schnabel, who had already noticed him in Europe.
-In 1944, naturalized American, he had to interrupt his career to join the Army.
+As a naturalized American, he was forced to interrupt his education in 1944 to join the Army.
 After the War, he also studied composition with Paul Dessau at Columbia University and conducting with Koussevitzky at Tanglewood.
 In 1947, his first New York recital was well received and followed by an engagement with the NBC Symphony, but his career developed only in the mid-50s after he entered the Leventritt Competition.

-Istomin, who was in the jury, told the story in his own words: “He should have won, but he did not win it because he fucked up some passages in Beethoven’s Fourth Concerto.
+Istomin, who was on the jury, told the story in his own words: “He should have won, but he didn’t win it because he screwed up some passages in Beethoven’s Fourth Concerto.
 He was in the finals with John Browning and Van Cliburn.
 He should have prevailed over them, although both of them were terrific pianists.
-How not be impressed by Van’s flawless perfection in Rachmaninoff’s Rhapsody, by his spectacular charisma and his huge hands and charm?
+How could one not be impressed by Van’s flawless perfection in Rachmaninoff’s Rhapsody, by his spectacular charisma and his huge hands and charm?
 The only way to forestall him would have been to be quite close to his technical perfection and to surpass him in terms of pure musicality, which was the ideal of the Leventritt Competition.
 Claude did not succeed.
 However, as a result of that, I talked with him and tried to help him, and we became very close.”

 Istomin spared no effort towards pushing Claude Frank to reach the heights that his talent predicted.
 Frank told James Gollin that their relationship had long continued in the same spirit as during the competition: “He was a judge, I was a contestant, and somehow that never completely changed.”
 But Istomin put their relationship in another perspective: “I was, again, a kind of mentor to him.
 Not really, because I had a great respect for him.
 He was a very strong musician, trained by Schnabel in all those values of expressiveness and seeing the whole Gestalt of a work.
 Anyway, we had a great deal of respect for each other.”